adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 ## Build Systems
 I'm not sure what else to say here, other than build systems in Haskell leave something to be desired!
-Stack works, but doesn't cache well, and there's the dreaded `flat namespace error` and other build errors that sometimes are most easily fixed by manually removing the offending library, or worst case removing your `.stack` directories.
+Stack works, but doesn't cache well, and there's the dreaded `flat namespace error` and related errors that sometimes are most easily fixed by manually removing the offending library, or worst case removing your `.stack` directories.
 Alternatively, Nix is an efficient and robust build system, but is really complicated, and takes a non-trivial amount of time to learn and set up if you're going to use that for your CI build system.
 I want to learn Nix and use it for personal projects, it's just a question of priorities, and figuring out how to get it to work with `ghcid`.
 In 2021, I should really try `cabal` :)